 The ‘San Francisco Bay/Sacramento-San Joaquin Delta Estuary Water Quality Control Plan,’ blessedly known as ‘Bay Delta Plan’ for short, identifies existing and potential beneficial uses of water and then establishes water quality objectives to protect those uses.
 The State Water Board is the agency responsible for developing and modifying the Bay Delta Plan under the authority of the Federal Clean Water Act and the state’s Porter-Cologne Water Quality Control Act.
 Usually water quality control planning is generally done by the regional water boards; however, the State Water Board develops and adopts the Bay Delta Plan due to the importance of the Delta as a major source of water supply for the state.

 The State Water Board is a bit behind in the updating process.
-Under the Clean Water Act, water quality control plans are to be updated every three years; however the Bay Delta Plan has been updated and revised only three times in the last 38 years with the last full review taking place in 1995; those standards were finally implemented into water rights permits in 2000 with Decision 1641.
-The existing Bay-Delta Plan was adopted in 2006.
-The current update began in 2009 and is not expected to be completed before 2018 – at the earliest.
+Under the Clean Water Act, water quality control plans are to be updated every three years; however, the current update began in 2009 and is not expected to be completed before 2021 – at the earliest.

 This update of the Bay-Delta Plan is focusing on evaluating the impact of insufficient freshwater flows as numerous scientific documents have identified flow as a major factor affecting fisheries and other public trust uses of the waters of the Delta.
 Given that the State Water Board stated in a 2010 report, (pg.
 15) “the best available science suggests that current flows are insufficient to protect public trust resources,” it is widely expected that the water board will adopt flow objectives that will require increased freshwater flows through the Delta.